hungbv94101/movie-api/README.md

 **Happy Coding!** 🎉

-Nếu có vấn đề gì, tạo issue hoặc liên hệ developer.
+If you have any issues, create an issue or contact the developer.